-112. Exceptionally, a special payment may be considered when a customer has stopped work following receipt of an erroneous state pension forecast.
+136. Exceptionally, a special payment may be considered when a customer has stopped work following receipt of an erroneous state pension forecast.
 If a special payment is deemed appropriate, it should be calculated on the additional amount of pension that would have been due had the customer continued to pay national insurance (NI) contributions on the earnings which they have forgone.
+You will need to consider an appropriate end point if the customer chose not to return to work, despite being aware of the impact on their pension.